Javier Degirolmo's Blog

-Azura Sun's one-man "team".
 Mainly a programmer, but I do other things as well.
 I'm also involved in homebrew for old systems and demoscene.
 Currently on hiatus.

 Sorry, I don't give away my personal contact info unless it's somebody I already know :)

 Sometimes games leave room for the imagination, and you start taking things for granted that the game never implied at all.
 Here's an example of how such a thing can happen with (a quite obscure) Japanese game I.N.R as our subject.

 The 3D mirror effect in the first level of Project MD is generally acknowledged as being stunning for the Mega Drive, and surprisingly more complex than it seems.
 Here's a detailed analysis of how it all works.